 Students with disabilities may be entitled to receive services or accommodations to help them in the school environment.
 CTECS' technical high schools are obligated to identify and evaluate students with disabilities who may be in need of special education and related services.
 Parents/guardians who have reason to suspect that a disability is affecting their child's ability to learn or make progress in the general curriculum may request assistance by contacting their child's guidance counselor, teacher or school administrator.
-For more information about special education and accommodations for students with disabilities, please visit http://www.cttech.org/parents-students/student-support-services.html.
+For more information about special education and accommodations for students with disabilities, please visit CTECS Student Support Services webpage.